-- larger interference is likely to be found during summer in the afternoon.
-In general, the - 2 interference in the measurement of NO2 is greater downwind of urban source areas and in - 3 relatively remote areas away from concentrated sources as compared to the level of interference - 4 at measurements in urban cores with fresh NO_X emissions.
+In summary, it appears that interference is likely to be on the order of 10% or less during most or all of the day during winter, but much larger interference is likely to be found during summer in the afternoon.
+In general, the interference in the measurement of NO_2 is greater downwind of urban source areas and in relatively remote areas away from concentrated sources as compared to the level of interference at measurements in urban cores with fresh NO_x emissions.